 It can be fun to say, “How much do you think it will cost?”, “Do you think it will be available here in Mozambique?”, “Wow!
 Is that a new X piece?”, and the standard “Meh.”
 Following the comments on the most recent set of leaked images, I see this pattern repeated over and over.

 Discussions about very early LEGO news are speculative at best and frequently seem to be proved wrong in the long run.
 Therefore, I believe they add little value to the conversation taking place within the broader LEGO fan community.
 I’m announcing this decision in an attempt to raise the level of discourse between all of us LEGO fans.
+By focusing on reliable, high-quality information rather than speculation, I believe we’ll have more interesting and relevant conversations here on The Brothers Brick.

 Who am I to dictate what you talk about and how you talk about it?
 I’m just a blogger and a LEGO fan, but I hope that The Brothers Brick and you our readers can lead by example with the sort of mature, thoughtful discussions we’ve been having lately with the Power Miners designers.